Sana-Aparna123/terraformcodebase/ReadMe.md

    - Using tfvars to pass variable information?
    - git pull = git fetch + git merge
    - How multile developers can edit the same code?
    - How can we resolve merge conflicts?
+   - git commit --amend  to change the existing commit and which will create a new commit.
+   - Force pushing.Not recommended. git push origin <branch-name> --force